Josiah-TechBro/Sales-Analysis-Python/README.md

 ### Data Source

-The dataset I used for this analysis was ""
+The datasets used for this project are in this file  "Sales_Data.tar.gz", this were the files of monthly sales, but i combined all those files into a single file which is "all_data.csv"